-The Group is principally engaged in the manufacturing and sales of optical fibre cables and optical distribution network device and is also engaged in processing and sales of prepainted steel sheet for which a new segment was created during the year, the chief operating decision maker assesses performance of the business based on a measure of operating results and consider the business from the product perspective.
+The Group is principally engaged in the manufacturing and sales of optical fibre cables and optical distribution network devices and is also engaged in processing and sales of prepainted steel sheet, the chief operating decision maker assesses performance of the business based on a measure of operating results and consider the business from the product perspective.
 Information reported to the chief operating decision maker for the purposes of resources allocation and performance assessment focuses on the operation results of the Group as a whole as the Group's resources are integrated.
 Accordingly, the Group has identified two operating segments as follows: